PRESENTATIONS, WORKSHOPS & READINGS

 Rubrics for Learning NJIT Faculty Institute, August 2015

 Rubrics are a powerful tool for grading and assessment in education and in corporate and government settings.
 They can make the grading process more efficient and less biased, and they can aid self-reflection, peer review and revision.
-This session will look at the evolution of the rubric, types and their uses.
+This session will look at the evolution of the rubric, types and uses.
 In our discussion of rubric creation, we will also look at using Moodle’s rubric tool.

 Flipping the Learning Model Connecticut Education Network, May 15, 2015